Click for homepage

 RF-015

-The RF-015 was a miniature domestic AM/FM radio, introduced in 1977 by Panasonic (National, Matsushita) in Osaka (Japan).
+RF-015, nicknamed Mr. Thin, is a miniature domestic AM/FM radio, introduced in 1977 by Panasonic (National, Matsushita) in Osaka (Japan).
 The device was supplied in an artificial leather wallet that could easily be carried inside the inner pocket of a coat, looking like un unobtrusive wallet.
-The device was succeeded in 1978 by the similar RF-016, that had a built-in clock, and by other models.
+The device was succeeded in 1978 by the similar RF-016, that had a built-in clock.

-The device measures 127 x 75 x 16 mm and weights just 176 grams, wallet and batteries included.
-Although merely a domestic receiver, Western intelligence services sometimes used it during the Cold War as a monitoring receiver, especially in the USSR and in the Warsaw Pact countries, where the upper part of the VHF-FM band – from 100 to 108 MHz – was used by the surveillance teams of the intelligence services.
+The device measures 127 x 75 x 16 mm and weighs just 176 grams, wallet and batteries included.
+Although it was merely a domestic device, Western intelligence services sometimes used it during the Cold War as a monitoring receiver, in particular behind the Iron Curtain where the upper part of the VHF-FM band – from 100 to 108 MHz 1 – was commonly used by the surveillance teams of the intelligence services.

-This part of the FM band was therefore stricktly prohibited and was omitted from the domestic receivers that were avilable in these countries.
+This part of the FM-band was therefore strictly prohibited and was omitted from the domestic receivers that were available in these countries.

 It is known that an RF-015 was used in 1979 by Peter Burke, a case offficer of the US Central Intelligence Agency (CIA).
 Burke had assumed his cover as Second Secretary of the Political Section of the US Embassy in Warsaw (Poland) in mid-1979, and was under surveillance by Department II of the Polish MoI and Bureau B of the SB, under the cryptonym Amon-79 [2].